-Indicator Title 9.1.1 Virtual data repository for collection of disaggregated statistical data for measurements of racism, racial discrimination, xenophobia and related intolerance developed by target date Definition This indicator measures the development of the virtual data repository for collection of disaggregated statistical data for measurements of racism discrimination, xenophobia and related intolerance Source of Data Virtual data repository for collection of disaggregated statistical data for measurements of racism discrimination, xenophobia and related intolerance Method of Calculation/Assessment N/A Means of Verification Signed off certificate for the virtual data repository for collection of disaggregated statistical data for measurements of racism discrimination, xenophobia and related intolerance Assumptions Support by relevant internal units Adequate resources Cooperation by key stakeholders Disaggregation of Beneficiaries (where applicable) N/A Spatial Transformation (where applicable) N/A Calculation Type Non-cumulative Reporting Cycle Annually Desired Performance The virtual data repository on disaggregated statistical data for the measurements of racism, racial discrimination, xenophobia and related intolerance developed.
+Indicator Title 9.1.1 Virtual data repository for collection of disaggregated statistical data for measurements of racism, racial discrimination, xenophobia and related intolerance developed by target date Definition This indicator measures the development of the virtual data repository for collection of disaggregated statistical data for measurements of racism discrimination, xenophobia and related intolerance Source of Data Data sourced from SAPS, National Prosecuting Authority and DoJ&CD.
+Method of Calculation/Assessment N/A Means of Verification Signed off certificate for the virtual data repository for collection of disaggregated statistical data for measurements of racism discrimination, xenophobia and related intolerance Assumptions Support by relevant internal units Adequate resources Cooperation by key stakeholders Disaggregation of Beneficiaries (where applicable) N/A Spatial Transformation (where applicable) N/A Calculation Type Non-cumulative Reporting Cycle Quarterly Desired Performance The virtual data repository on disaggregated statistical data for the measurements of racism, racial discrimination, xenophobia and related intolerance developed.
 Indicator Responsibility Chief Directorate: Social Justice and Participatory Democracy

-Indicator Title 9.2.1 Number of country reports submitted to Minister for approval for submission to Cabinet Definition This indicator measures the number of country report submitted to the Minister for approval for submission to Cabinet Source/Collection of Data African Charter on Human and People's Rights (ACHPR) report; Memorandum to the Minister
+Indicator Title 9.2.1 Number of country reports submitted to Minister for approval for submission to Cabinet Definition This indicator measures the number of country report submitted to the Minister for approval for submission to Cabinet Source/Collection of Data African Charter on Human and People's Rights (ACHPR) report; Memorandum to the Minister Method of Calculation Simple count

-Indicator Title 9.2.1 Number of country reports submitted to Minister for approval for submission to Cabinet Method of Calculation Simple count Means of Verification Proof of submission of country reports to the Minister for approval for submission to Cabinet Assumptions Departments responding on time or the relevant information provided on time.
+Indicator Title 9.2.1 Number of country reports submitted to Minister for approval for submission to Cabinet Means of Verification Proof of submission of country reports to the Minister for approval for submission to Cabinet Assumptions Departments responding on time or the relevant information provided on time.
 High cooperation among departments in the preparation and submission of reports.
 Availability of agenda slot on EXCO timeously.
-Cluster meetings taking place on the scheduled dates to recommend approval of the reports Availability/Functionality of department IT network Disaggregation of Beneficiaries (where applicable) N/A Spatial Transformation (where applicable) N/A Calculation Type Cumulative (Year-end) Reporting Cycle Quarterly Desired Performance Report prepared and submitted to the Minister for approval for submission to Cabinet Indicator Responsibility Chief Director: International Legal Relations
+Cluster meetings taking place on the scheduled dates to recommend approval of the reports Availability/Functionality of department IT network Disaggregation of Beneficiaries (where applicable) N/A Spatial Transformation (where applicable) N/A Calculation Type Non-Cumulative Reporting Cycle Annually Desired Performance Report prepared and submitted to the Minister for approval for submission to Cabinet Indicator Responsibility Chief Director: International Legal Relations

 Indicator Title 9.3.1 Percentage of valid requests for extradition and mutual legal assistance in criminal matters processed and submitted to the Director-General within 20 working days from the date of receipt Definition This indicator measures the percentage of valid requests for extradition, mutual and legal assistance in criminal matters processed and submitted to the Director-General within 20 working days from the date of receipt (notification) Source/Collection of Data Case register Accompanying reports/documentation Method of Calculation Percentage = (Number of valid requests for extraditions and mutual legal assistance processed within 20 days/the number of valid requests for extraditions and mutual legal assistance processed) 100%.
+Days = normal working days, excluding weekends and holidays.
 Means of Verifications Memorandum Register indicating dates of allocation of request and date of submissions to the Director-General.